How do I file a case asking for more than $5,000?

 - The Civil Actions Branch is responsible for processing all civil cases requesting damages above $5,000.
 In addition, they process cases requesting equitable relief, meaning that the person is requesting a judge to order someone to do or not do something.

 - An original complaint includes the name and address of the plaintiff(s) and defendant(s); Parties and attorneys must sign the complaint and include their address, telephone number and e-mail address.

 - One copy of the original complaint for each defendant listed on the complaint; and

 - A summons for each named defendant.
-Please note that all filing fees must be paid by cash, certified check, credit card (America Express, Discover, Visa or MasterCard) or money order, made payable to: Clerk, D.C.
+Filing fees can be paid by cash, certified check, credit card (America Express, Discover, Visa or MasterCard), personal check or money order, made payable to: Clerk, D.C.
 Superior Court."
-(Only members of the D.C.
-Bar may pay filing fees by personal check.
-Bar members should include their bar number on the personal check).
+A personal check is only accepted for cases filed in the Civil Actions Branch and must be presented in person with proper ID.

 - The complaint and subsequent papers must be on white 8-1/2 x 11 paper single sided and fastened at the top.